asd-105/ott-app-demo/README.md

 To run tests: "yarn test" in root directory.
 (Or use any other script runner to run script "test")

 TODOs:

 -In general still needs to add state management, for example redux, that could also be used for requests and data management/transformation with RTK query,

+# Catalog Improvements
-- Currenlty implemented using FlatList since that's the best match given the data that should be represented, hoever for future more complex list Nesting FlatLists inside a SectionList would be preferable to add ability represent sorted data of multiple categories, for example video/movie genres
+- Currenlty the catalog is implemented using FlatList since that's the best match given the data that should be represented, hoever for future more complex list Nesting FlatLists inside a SectionList would be preferable to add ability to represent sorted data of multiple categories, for example video/movie genres
+- Improved flatlist scroll animation for smoother scroll and to fully scroll the focused element into view

+  # Style improvements
+- styles can be greatly improved making them scaleable by using app specific units that are calculated from screen dimensions multiplied by desired unit amount, for example instead of "lineHeight: 30" it would be "lineHeight: 30 x scale"
+- adding more style constants, such as margin/padding values that are commonly used to improve style consistency and avoid errors when writing styles
+- adding theme support for light/dark themes
+# Focus Improvements
+- Currently the default focus system on Android TV is used, however UX can be greatly improved implementing dedicated tv focus view components (from react native tvos) to create deliberate user-friendly focus flows

 EXPO README BELOW
 ####################################